 About the course

 Behavioural economics is one of the fastest growing areas in economics in recent years.
-Insights from behavioural economics inform business and public policy alike – we investigate the human and social factors influencing decisions made by consumers, borrowers and investors.
+Insights inform business and public policy alike – we investigate the human and social factors influencing decisions made by consumers, borrowers and investors.

 You explore topics including: